Tiramisu1th/Tiramisu1th/README.md

 - 😄 Reflexive Pronouns: ... myself / yourself (yourselves) / ourselves / themselves / himself / herself / itself
 - 😄 Possessive Pronouns: ... mine / yours / ours / theirs / his / hers/ its
 - 😄 Posessive Adjectives: ...
 My / Your / Our / Their / His / Her / Its
 - ⚡ Fun fact: ...
-A YouTuber once claimed himself Otz, although there was no DNA evidence to back it up...according to this video: https://www.youtube.com/watch?v=rWqiipJW9R8&ab_channel=notOtzdarva
+There is a 35-letter sentence that describes the action of a specific agile and chocolate-colored mammal. which performs a leap on top of certain human's animal friend, who is unwilling to work
 <!--
 **Tiramisu1th/Tiramisu1th** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.